Mohammad Ali Foroughi: Career

 In 1907, Foroughi's father died and Foroughi inherited his father's title of Zoka-ol-Molk.
 During the same year, Foroughi became the dean of Tehran School of Political Science.
 In 1909, he entered politics as a member of Majlis (Parliament), representing Tehran.
-He subsequently became speaker of the house and later minister in several cabinets as well as prime minister three times and once as the acting prime minister when Reza Khan resigned as prime minister to take up the crown as Reza Shah.
+He subsequently became speaker of the house and later minister in several cabinets as well as prime minister three times and once as the acting Prime Minister when Reza Khan resigned as prime minister to take up the crown as Reza Shah.
 In 1912, he became the president of the Iranian Supreme Court.
 Later he was appointed prime minister and dismissed in 1935 due to the father of his son-in-law's, Mohammad Vali Asadi, alleged participation in the riot in Mashhad against the reforms implemented by Reza Shah.

 However, later Foroughi regained his status and became Prime Minister during the initial phase of Mohammad Reza Pahlavi's reign.
 Foroughi as a prime minister was instrumental in having Mohammad Reza Pahlavi proclaimed as shah after his father, Reza Shah, was forced to abdicate (16 September 1941) and exiled by the allied forces of the United Kingdom and the Soviet Union following the Anglo-Soviet invasion of Iran during World War II.
 After the collapse of his cabinet, he was named Minister of Court and then named ambassador of Iran to the United States, but he died in Tehran at the age of 67 before he could assume the post.

+Foroughi founded the National Artifacts Association in Iran.
+Through this association, he was involved in the reconstruction of the poet Ferdowsi's tomb.